 Contact Person: Engagement Coordinator

 The Calgary Drop-in & Rehab Centre shares nearly 1,200 sandwiches a day (600 bagged lunches) with our clients who will be away from our regular meal service times.
-Most are those who are working during the day and need a lunch or those who work night shifts and take a bagged lunch for their supper.This is an offsite activity at a time and location of your convenience.
+Most are those who are working during the day and need a lunch or those who work night shifts and take a bagged lunch for their supper.Gather a few friends or set up at home by yourself to make sandwiches - we appreciate all ingredients except for fresh veggies, as we sometimes freeze the sandwiches.This is an offsite activity at a time and location of your convenience.
 Tax receipts are available when original receipts are provided.